nccgroup/sobelow/README.md

 High confidence findings are red, medium confidence are yellow, and low confidence are green.

-The initial release will attempt to detect the following with varying levels of
+The initial release will attempt to detect the following:
-confidence:

 * Configuration issues
 * Cross-Site Scripting